Ukrainian forces quit besieged town after rebel assault

 Russia has already annexed Ukraine’s Crimea Peninsula, and Western countries believe Putin’s goal is to establish a “frozen conflict” in eastern Ukraine, gaining permanent leverage over a country of 45 million people seeking integration with Europe.

-Additional reporting by Pavel Polityuk, Natalia Zinets, Alessandra Prentice and Richard Balmforth in Kiev, Polina Devitt in Moscow; Writing by Elizabeth Piper, Richard Balmforth and Peter Graff; Editing by Ken Wills
+Additional reporting by Pavel Polityuk, Natalia Zinets, Alessandra Prentice and Richard Balmforth in Kiev, Polina Devitt in Moscow; Writing by Elizabeth Piper, Richard Balmforth and Peter Graff